 - Complete by Phone – The employee identifies a friend, neighbor, family member or other adult to act as the employer’s Authorized Representative.
 In a phone call during the face-to-face meeting, the Form I-9 agent guides the Authorized Representative to review documents and complete the form correctly.

 Not all remote hire Form I-9 services are the same… some review documents by webcam, which is prohibited.
 Others instruct the employee to send digital copies of their identification to the service who then completes Section 2, which is also a serious violation of form rules.
 Others do not actually vet and train a network of providers, but contact notaries in the employee’s area on a case-by-case basis.
-Some require that you sign a contract or pay a monthly fee, regardless of how many times you use their service.
+Some require that you sign a contract, subscribe to their software package or pay a monthly fee, regardless of how many times you use their service.

 The employer remains responsible for all errors in the form or process, so you should investigate any remote Form I-9 service thoroughly before signing any contract.